mighty-gerbils/gerbil/doc/tutorial/kvstore.md

 ## A Command-Line Client

-There is a command-line client for our deamon, defined in [kvstorec.ss](../../src/tutorial/kvstore/kvstorec.ss).
+There is a command-line client for our daemon, defined in [kvstorec.ss](../../src/tutorial/kvstore/kvstorec.ss).

 ### The main function